briandrum/codes.forchagrin.com/_chapters/chapter-1153-solar-energy-systems.md

 the proposed solar panel system.

-7. _(g)_ Evidence that the local public electric utility company approves the applicant’s intent to install an interconnected customer-owned system if the proposed system is to interconnect to a local utility grid.
+7. _(g)_ Evidence that the local public electric utility company approves the applicant's intent to install an interconnected customer-owned system if the proposed system is to interconnect to a local utility grid.

 8. _(h)_ A description of the location and type of any required screening.